Toxic: How the search for the origins of COVID-19 turned politically poisonous

 By blaming the U.S., Beijing diverted blame.
 It was effective in China, where many Chinese were upset by racially charged criticism.
 But outside China, it fueled speculation of a lab leak coverup.

-By the time WHO led a third visit to Wuhan in January 2021, a year into the pandemic, the atmosphere was toxic.
+By the time WHO led another visit to Wuhan in January 2021, a year into the pandemic, the atmosphere was toxic.

 Despite a lack of direct access, the WHO team concluded that a lab leak was “extremely unlikely.”
-So it came as an infuriating surprise to Chinese officials when, months later, WHO chief Tedros said all origins hypotheses, including the lab leak theory, remained “on the table.”
+So it came as an infuriating surprise to Chinese officials when, months later, WHO chief Tedros said that it was “premature” to rule out the lab leak theory, saying such lab accidents were “common,” and pressed China to be more transparent.

 China told WHO any future missions to find COVID-19 origins should be elsewhere, according to a letter obtained by AP.
 Since then, global cooperation on the issue has ground to a halt; an independent group convened by WHO to investigate the origins of COVID-19 in 2021 has been stymied by the lack of cooperation from China and other issues.

 Chinese scientists are still under heavy pressure, according to 10 researchers and health officials.
 Researchers who published papers on the coronavirus ran into trouble with Chinese authorities.
 Others were barred from travel abroad for conferences and WHO meetings.
-Gao, the China CDC director, was investigated after U.S. President Joe Biden ordered a review of COVID-19 data, and again after giving interviews on the virus origins.
+Gao, the then-director of the China CDC, was investigated after U.S. President Joe Biden ordered a review of COVID-19 data, and again after giving interviews on the virus origins.

 New evidence is treated with suspicion.
 In March 2023, scientists announced that genetic material collected from the market showed raccoon dog DNA mixed with COVID-19 in early 2020, data that WHO said should have been publicly shared years before.
 The findings were posted, then removed by Chinese researchers with little explanation.